Terry Edwards: Biography

 Edwards gained a degree in music from the University of East Anglia in 1982, where he was also a founding member of The Higsons.
 He produced and played on the debut album by Yeah Jazz called Six Lane Ends.
 He has subsequently performed and released records both as a solo artist and with his band The Scapegoats.
-He has played as a session musician and as a collaborator with Derek Raymond (on the Dora Suarez album), Madness, Mark Bedford, Tindersticks, Spiritualized, Siouxsie, The Creatures, Nick Cave, The Jesus and Mary Chain, Department S, Lydia Lunch, Faust, Snuff, Tom Waits, Jack, The Blockheads, Hot Chip, and Robyn Hitchcock.
+He has played as a session musician and as a collaborator with Derek Raymond (on the Dora Suarez album), Madness, The Fierce and the Dead,Mark Bedford, Tindersticks, Spiritualized, Spare Snare, Siouxsie, The Creatures, Nick Cave, The Jesus and Mary Chain, Department S, Lydia Lunch, Faust, Snuff, Tom Waits, Jack, The Blockheads, Hot Chip, and Robyn Hitchcock.

 Edwards joined Gallon Drunk in 1993, staying with the band through the recording of three albums.
 Also in 1993 he made a guest live appearance with PJ Harvey, later in 1997, he was a guest studio musician for the band.

 He collaborated with Lydia Lunch and other members of Gallon Drunk in Big Sexy Noise, and performed live with Lunch outside the band.
 More recently he has performed with the David Bowie supergroup, Holy Holy.

 Since around 2015, Edwards has performed with PJ Harvey and appeared on the group's 2016 album The Hope Six Demolition Project.

 He is also a member of The Near Jazz Experience with Madness bassist Mark Bedford & former Higsons drummer Simon Charterton.